Sialitech/label-siali/docs/source/guide/storedata.md

 For more about specifying volumes in Docker Compose, see the volumes section of the [Docker Compose file documentation](https://docs.docker.com/compose/compose-file/compose-file-v3/#volumes).

 ### Persist data with a cloud provider
-Host a PostgreSQL server that you manage and set up the PostgreSQL environment variables with Label Studio to persist data from a cloud provider such as Heroku, Amazon Web Services, Google Cloud Services, or Microsoft Azure.
+Host a PostgreSQL server that you manage and set up the PostgreSQL environment variables with Siali Label to persist data from a cloud provider such as Heroku, Amazon Web Services, Google Cloud Services, or Microsoft Azure.